-All About STI Tests
+All about STI tests

 Have you had unprotected sex recently or have been notified by a previous partner to get tested?
 While sexually transmitted infections (STIs) are very common, many people feel nervous about visiting their GP for testing.
 For those that would rather get tested confidentially, it is now possible to test for STIs from home.
 In this article we would like to take a closer look at the types of STI tests available for home use, and how they can be useful for you.